opea-project/GenAILabs/comps/sqft/README.md

 Specifically, the highlights of SQFT include:

 - **SparsePEFT**, an efficient and effective strategy for fine-tuning sparse models.
 It ensures the preservation of the base model's sparsity during merging through the use of sparse adapters.
-- Introduction of quantization scenarios (sparse and quantization). **QA-SparsePEFT** built on SparsePEFT, which allows PEFT fine-tuning to achieve a single INT4 and sparse model adapted to the specific domain (pending support).
+- Introduction of quantization scenarios (sparse and quantization). **QA-SparsePEFT** built on SparsePEFT allows PEFT fine-tuning to achieve a single INT4 and sparse model adapted to the specific domain (pending support).
-- Adopt **Neural Low-rank Adapter Search (NLS)** strategy into all pipelines and solutions.
+- Adopt the **Neural Low-rank Adapter Search (NLS)** strategy for all pipelines and solutions.

 Please refer to the [paper](https://arxiv.org/abs/2410.03750) and official [code](https://github.com/IntelLabs/Hardware-Aware-Automated-Machine-Learning/tree/main/SQFT) for more details.